 But what if you or your caregiver are not able to drive to those places?
 And what if you need more help than an occasional taxi?
 That is when you should consider non-emergency medical transportation or NEMT.

-Non-emergency medical transportation services can help those who are in a wheelchair, and they are able to transport those who may also need to be in a stretcher.
+Non-emergency medical transportation services can help those who are in a wheelchair, and they can transport those who may also need to be in a stretcher.
 These transport professionals also can help you if you have a cane or walker.

 NEMTs can be found in every state.
 How the programs work and the exact services they provide will vary.